MatrixAI/Polykey-Docs/Errors.md

 The errors currently can be serialised as JSON.

 But it should also be encoded into protobuf so it can be returned on a gRPC response.

+---

+For Client to Agent communication, both Client Errors and Agent Errors are communicated.

+For Agent to Agent communication, because it can be untrusted, only a limited set of errors are communicated.
+Primarily client errors.

+You don't want to leak information.